 WHAT HAPPENS WHEN I ARRIVE?

-An airport pick-up service is offered to volunteers arriving on the first Monday of the month only, whose flights land before 2:30pm local time.
+An airport pick-up service is offered to volunteers arriving on the first or third Monday of the month only, whose flights land before 2:30pm local time.
 All other volunteers must make their own way to the project site.
 We will provide you with easy to follow instructions prior to your departure to enable you to plan your journey.
-If you are arriving into Fiji before the first Monday of the month but wish to travel to the project site with the main deployment group on the first Monday of the month, the overland arrival meeting point is at Nadi international airport arrivals hall.
+If you are arriving into Fiji before the first Monday of the month but wish to travel to the project site with the main deployment group on the first or third Monday of the month, the overland arrival meeting point is at Nadi international airport arrivals hall.
 Please make sure that your intended arrival/travel plans have been arranged and confirmed with the project field staff a minimum of 1 week before your project start date.

 If you are travelling to a marine project on Beqa Island, you will only be able to travel to the island on the same day if your flight arrives before 9am on the Monday (due to limited boat timetables).
 However, you are more than welcome to spend one night with us at our homestay family in Suva, or you can choose to stay in Nadi or Suva for a night, in preparation for your journey to Beqa the next morning.